Bachelor of Science in Nursing (ADN-BSN)

 Current Community College Partner:

 - Spring entry only, application period: August.
-Please check School of Nursing website for specific dates and application process.
+Please check the School of Nursing website for specific dates and application process.

-- Both the School of Nursing supplemental application, and the University application must be submitted for those applicants who are not already SF State students.
+- Both the School of Nursing supplemental application and the University application must be submitted for those applicants who are not already SF State students.

 - The maximum number of transferable units is 70.